 Rothman (Ex.
 1002), titled "Antibody-Dependent Cytotoxicity Mediated by Natural Killer Cells Is Enhanced by Castanospermine-Induced Alterations of IgG Glycosylation" and published in 1989, is the primary reference for Grounds 1, 3, and 5.
-The Petition alleges that Rothman teaches targeting the α 1,6fucosyltransferase (FUT8) gene for "knock-out."
-(See Pet., 21.)
-But Rothman does not mention the FUT8 gene, targeting the gene or limiting or reducing the activity of α 1,6-fucosyltransferase.
+The Petition alleges that Rothman teaches targeting the α1,6- fucosyltransferase (FUT8) gene for "knock-out."
+(See Pet., 19.)

+But Rothman does not mention an α1,6-fucosyltransferase knock-out host cell, the FUT8 gene, or knocking out the FUT8 gene to create a mammalian fucosyltransferase knock-out host cell that, upon having a gene encoding an antibody introduced into it, produces antibody molecules with complex sugar chains that do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains.
 (See Ex.
-1002) Instead, Rothman describes the production of antibodies by culturing cells in the presence of six inhibitors that each inhibit enzymes in the early steps of N-linked oligosaccharide processing, such as α -glucosidases I and II, α -mannosidase I, and α -mannosidase II.
+1002.)
+Instead, Rothman describes the production of antibodies by culturing cells in the presence of six inhibitors that each inhibit enzymes in the early steps of N-linked oligosaccharide processing, such as α -glucosidases I and II, α -mannosidase I, and α -mannosidase II.
 (See id., 1114.)
-Because the focus of Rothman's study was the early steps of N-linked oligosaccharide processing, none of the inhibitors addressed in the study inhibits α 1,6-fucosyltransferase (an enzyme relevant to a subsequent step of N-linked oligosaccharide processing), nor do they have anything to do with α 1,6-fucosyltransferase or its activity.
+Because the focus of Rothman's study was the early steps of Nlinked oligosaccharide processing, none of the inhibitors addressed in the study inhibits a1,6-fucosyltransferase (an enzyme relevant to a subsequent step of Nlinked oligosaccharide processing), nor do they have anything to do with α1,6fucosyltransferase or its activity.
 (See id.)

-Even more significantly, none of these inhibitors results in the production of fucose-free antibodies having complex type N-linked oligosaccharides-complex type N-linked oligosaccharides are the overwhelming majority of antibodies produced by mammalian cells.
-Rather, antibodies produced in the presence of these inhibitors have: (a) no N-linked oligosaccharides (see Ex.
+Even more significantly, the claims of the '292 Patent require that the antibodies produced by the claimed mammalian cell have complex type sugar chains.
+Yet, none of these inhibitors results in the production of fucose-free antibodies having complex type N-linked oligosaccharides.
+Rather, antibodies produced in the presence of these inhibitors have: (a) no N-linked oligosaccharides

+(see Ex.
 1002, 1121, right col.); or (b) high-mannose type N-linked oligosaccharides (see Ex.
 2001; Ex.
 2005; Ex.
 2007); or (c) hybrid type N-linked oligosaccharides (see Ex.
 2008).
 Indeed, Rothman explains that the high-mannose structures "are not substrates for the core fucosyl transferase."
 (Ex.
 1002, 1122 (citations omitted, emphasis added).)
 Ultimately, Rothman presented data that high-mannose type antibodies have enhanced ADCC whereas antibodies without N-linked oligosaccharides or with hybrid oligosaccharides had the same level of ADCC as natively produced antibodies (which are predominantly antibodies having complex type structures).
 (See id.)
 Rothman speculated that the natural absence of core fucosylation in high-mannose type antibodies may have been related to enhanced ADCC.
 (See id.)
-Contrary to Petitioners' suggestion, however, Rothman did not address or contemplate genetically engineering a mammalian cell by deleting or adding a mutation to the FUT8 gene to obtain no or decreased activity of α -1,6 fucosyltransferase.
+Contrary to Petitioners' suggestion, however, Rothman did not address or contemplate knocking out the FUT8 gene to create the claimed "fucosyltransferase knock-out host cell" that can produce an antibody having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains," i.e., an α -1,6-fucosyltransferase knock-out host cell.